lgreco/InventingTheFuture/README.md

 (Ford's work on internal combustion)

 * [**Inventing a City**](./topics/inventing_a_city.md)
-(reconstruction of Chicago; Pullman; Burnham etc; Doxiadis Megapolis.
+(reconstruction of Chicago; Pullman; Burnham etc; Doxiadis' Megapolis.
 This can be enhanced by a tour exploring the Chicago Fire path etc)

 * [**Migrant's Wife**](./topics/migrants_wife.md)
 (Mache Papanicolaou's role in the development of life saving cancer screening - the Pap smear)